 While family vacations are exciting, they can also be expensive.
 By the time you pay for transport, accommodation, food, and attractions, you can be down a few thousand dollars.
-Luckily, it is possible to reduce your expenses without sacrificing any fun.
+Luckily, it is possible to reduce your vacation costs without sacrificing any fun.

 In this article, we are going to go over a few different ways that you can cut your family vacation costs.
 Want to learn more?

 - Comparing prices online for various aspects of your vacation, such as accommodation and transport, can lead to significant savings.